-If any of these defenses are true, a judge may dismiss your eviction lawsuit.
+If any of these defenses are found to be true, a judge may dismiss your eviction lawsuit.

 4. Court Hearing

-If the tenant doesn’t contest, as the landlord, you may move forward and obtain a Judgment for Possession.
-But if they do, there will be a hearing and the court will decide based on the evidence produced.
+If the tenant doesn’t contest, the landlord can move forward and obtain a Judgment for Possession.
+But if they do contest your, there will be a hearing and the court will decide based on the evidence produced.

 If the tenant fails to appear for the hearing, the court will issue a default judgment in favor of the landlord.

-But whether through a default judgment or a successful ruling, you’ll be required to obtain a Writ of Possession.
+But whether through a default judgment or a successful ruling, the landlord will be required to obtain a Writ of Possession.
 This is the tenant’s final notice to leave.
-It gives a tenant a maximum of 24 hours to leave or else get removed by the sheriff.
+A writ of possession gives a tenant a maximum of 24 hours to leave or else get removed by the sheriff.

 Bottom Line: The Eviction Process in Florida

 As a landlord, you need to understand the Florida eviction laws as well as landlord-tenant laws, the state's security deposit laws, and other lease-related policies.
-If you need help understanding Florida law, consider reaching out to a trusted property management firm!
+If you need help understanding Florida law, consider reaching out to a trusted property manager from a property management company!

 NFI Property Management Solutions has over 30 years of experience in the industry.
-Get in touch now to learn about how we can help you reduce stress and maximize your income.
+Get in touch with our team of property managers now to learn about how we can help you reduce stress and maximize your income.

 Disclaimer: This blog isn’t a substitute for expert legal advice.
 Also, laws change, and this post might not be updated at the time of your reading.
 If you have any legal questions or concerns please reach out to a licensed attorney.